Bib Number Lookup

 13:00 2hr 10min Purple

 *Pro tip: Stick with the pacer in your assigned corral.
-If you signed up hoping to run a 9:30 pace and you’re in the Blue corral, find the 9:30 pacer there.
-If you’re in Orange, there will be a 9:30 pacer there too.
+If you signed up hoping to run an 11:00 pace and you’re in the Green corral, find the 11:00 pacer there.
+If you’re in Purple, there will be an 11:00 pacer there too.
 Don’t stress — we’ve got you covered.

 Where Do I Find My Pace Group on Race Day?

 Look for the fit and friendly human holding a sign with your desired pace near your corral.
-Get there by 7:00 AM so you have time to chat, strategize, or just awkwardly stare at your shoelaces until the gun goes off.
+Get there by 7:00 AM for the 10 Mile, 7:30 for the 5K so you have time to chat, strategize, or just awkwardly stare at your shoelaces until the gun goes off.

 Will We Start Exactly on Pace?

 Sort of.
-With 17,000 runners, the first couple of miles might feel like you’re in a very slow stampede.
+With 17,000 runners in the 10 Mile and 8,000 in the 5K, the first mile might feel like you’re in a very slow stampede.
 But don’t panic — your pacer is a pro at adjusting and will work the pace back to goal time as the crowd thins.
 Trust them like you’d trust someone holding your phone with no case.

 What About Water Stations?